Soakaway Installation Cost

 FAQs

 It would take just over half a day for two people to dig up an existing soakaway and lay a new one, assuming the soakaway was under a lawn or flowerbed and not a patio or driveway.
-If located under a hard surface, then it will take significantly longer as large sections of the driveway/patio would need to be dug up and repaired again afterwards.
+If located under a hard surface, then it will take significantly longer, as large sections of the driveway/patio would need to be dug up and repaired again afterwards.

-Again assuming a typical soakaway under lawn then expect to pay around £600-£700 for the old soakaway to be dug out and a new one installed.
+Again, assuming a typical soakaway under lawn, then expect to pay around £600-£700 for the old soakaway to be dug out and a new one installed.

-Generally, a sign of a failed soakaway is that the system will be failing to discharge water at the normal rate which will lead to poor drainage and eventually localised flooding which can cause the guttering to flood and then water getting drawn up via the roof felt into the roof joists causing rot and penetrating damp.
+Generally, a sign of a failed soakaway is that the system will be failing to discharge water at the normal rate, which will lead to poor drainage and eventually localised flooding, which can cause the guttering to flood and then water getting drawn up via the roof felt into the roof joists, causing rot and penetrating damp.

 Repairs and rebuilding an existing soakaway will not normally require planning permission.
-But Building Regulations do require you to adequately dispose of storm water from the property so you must consider the use of a soakaway in all cases to try and ensure water is dispersed into the ground evenly and quickly.
+But Building Regulations do require you to adequately dispose of storm water from the property, so you must consider the use of a soakaway in all cases to try and ensure water is dispersed into the ground evenly and quickly.
 Simply discharging storm water directly into a drain will only be allowed if soakaways are not suitable.

 If creating a new soakaway, then a survey will have to be carried out in accordance with BRE Digest 365.
 The calculation process for this is quite complicated so you should seek professional advice when planning a soakaway.
-You will find that when you seek planning permission for a range of permitted developments, such as installing a driveway, you will almost certainly be required to have a method in place to deal with the drainage from the driveway, a soakaway is a fairly common way to deal with this additional surface water.
+You will find that when you seek planning permission for a range of permitted developments, such as installing a driveway, you will almost certainly be required to have a method in place to deal with the drainage from the driveway.
+A soakaway is a fairly common way to deal with this additional surface water.

-A soakaway doesn't really require any maintenance, with the exception of checking the structure every few months for silt build up or contamination.
+A soakaway doesn't really require any maintenance, with the exception of checking the structure every few months for silt buildup or contamination.
 Any build-up of silt and debris at the base of the soakaway can be removed manually during dry weather when the soakaway is empty.

 Ready to get a price?